WCRadhuber/Portfolio_App/readme.txt

-Personal Website using a Flask framework, MYSQL database, and Docker.
+Personal Website using a Flask framework,Python, MYSQL database, Docker, and NGINX.
+Hosted on EC2 instance.